About author – Sanchit Soni is a final year B.Arch (class of 2014) student at School of Planning and Architecture, Bhopal.

 Sometimes, Firms mention clearly that:

-Portfolio should be in A3 format; Should not exceed 5 mb in size ; Should only contain not more than 10 pages.
+The portfolio should be in A3 format; Should not exceed 5 Mb in size; Should only contain not more than 10 pages.

 Controlling the size of the portfolio: